redbear/Duo/docs/programming_reference.md

 # Duo: Programming Reference
 ---

 The Duo is installed the customed Particle firmware by default during manufacturing.
-You can develop your own applications around the system firmware, which with lots of functions and libraries built-in so that you can invoke them directly in your sketch.
-The programming language and application architecture are almost Arduino compatible -- all you want is achieved in the `setup()` and `loop()` function.
+You can build your own applications around the system firmware, which with lots of functions and libraries built-in so that you can invoke them directly in your sketch.
+The programming language and application architecture are almost Arduino compatible -- all you want should be achieved in the `setup()` and `loop()` function.

 * `setup()` - Runs once at the beginning of your program
 * `loop()` - Runs continuously over and over